uchicago-library/ldr_metadatastorage/README.md

 - There MUST be ONLY one dc:description element
 - See Contract for POST submissions to the ldr metadata storage section for how to interpret these specific rules

-### /unit/[intellectual unit identifier]
+### /collection/[collection identifier]

 communication protocol: Web

 communication methods: GET, POST

-The GET method for this endpoint is GUARANTEED to return a list of endpoints available for the intellectual unit identified
+The GET method for this endpoint is GUARANTEED to return a list of endpoints available for the collection identified

-- request: /units/[intellectual unit identifer]
+- request: /collection/[collection identifer]
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
 - responseType: atomic
-- response: contains items element and inside items an item element that contains a URI resolvable to a particular endpoint available from the endpoint for this unit
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular endpoint available from the endpoint for this collection

-The POST method for this endpoint is GUARANTEED to accept and save a new intellectual unit if the POST data obeys the CONTRACT for POST data.
+The POST method for this endpoint is GUARANTEED to accept and save a new collection if the POST data obeys the CONTRACT for POST data.

-- the intellectual unit is unique to the ldr metadata storage system
+- the collection is unique to the ldr metadata storage system
 - There MUST be ONLY one dc:title elements
 - There MUST be AT LEAST one dc:relation element
 - There MUST be AT LEAST one dc:identifier element
 - There MUST be ONLY one dc:date element
 - There MAY be ONLY one extensions element
 - See Contract for POST submissions to the ldr metadata storage section for how to interpret these specific rules

-### /unit/[intellectual unit identifier]/core
+### /collection/[collection identifier]/core

 communication protocol: Web